-Dr. Scott is highly experienced at diagnosing thyroid issues and thyroid treatment, utilizing holistic as well as standard medical protocols based on the latest medical discoveries and research studies.
+Dr. Scott and Nurse Practitioner Elise Lewis are both highly experienced at diagnosing thyroid issues and thyroid treatment, utilizing holistic as well as standard medical protocols based on the latest medical discoveries and research studies.

 Unfortunately it is all too common to find those who have many or even all of the symptoms of thyroid disorders who were “tested” earlier and told that everything is “normal”.
 Or, in some cases, were put on thyroid medication that did not resolve their symptoms.

-At Renewed Vitality, we have found that a much more thorough testing protocol results in isolating issues with thyroid function that are often missed with traditional testing.
+At Renewed Vitality Las Colinas, we have found that a much more thorough testing protocol results in isolating issues with thyroid function that are often missed with traditional testing.

 As well, individualized, correct thyroid treatment does result in most patients beginning to feel better within days or weeks of the first visit, with the majority showing great improvement shortly thereafter.

 Is it time for you to feel better, have more energy and reclaim your life?